 If you are looking to replicate a classic goulash recipe I would go for “Hungarian paprika”, “smoky paprika” or “sweet paprika”.
 They will all deliver slightly different results.
 The best all round choice is “Hungarian paprika”, if you love a smoky taste go for “smoky paprika”.
 “Sweet paprika” is the mildest choice.
 You can read more about paprika here.

 Once you know what paprika you are going to use, it is time to make our paprika pork recipe, pork goulash.

 Traditional Romanian Food: Pork Goulash

 In rural, Romania, you can still observe shepherds, hard at work, minding their flocks of sheep.
 Tradition still runs very strongly in Romania and this flows through in the food.
 On numerous occasions, we observed traditional Romanian food being prepared on open fires with big pots of steaming Romanian dishes.

 This authentic goulash recipe is a popular food in Romania.
 Pork goulash is easy to make and is all “set and forget”.
 All the work is up front making it an ideal dinner party food.
 There are no hard to source items to buy.
 Most people already have these ingredients in their kitchen.

 And what to serve with goulash?
 In Romania, they serve it with Romanian polenta.
 Yes, polenta.
 Gluten-free, filling and a perfect base for soaking up all those lovely Romanian goulash juices.
 In fact, polenta is a popular Romanian food, maybe even more popular than in Italy.
 Using polenta as the answer to what to serve with goulash is a major point of difference from Hungarian goulash.

 Have some fun with this dish.
-And remember, experiment with the spicing and ingredients.
+It’s a great paprika pork recipe that is sure to appeal to the whole family And remember, experiment with the spicing and ingredients.
 Use this recipe as a base for what you have in your kitchen!